dtake1336/ERNN-for-speech-enhancement/README.md

 # equilibriated RNN for speech enhancement
-In this repository, real-time speech enhancement method using the equilibriated recurrent neural network (ERNN) for the T-F mask estimator is impremented using Chainer.
+In this repository, real-time speech enhancement method using the equilibriated recurrent neural network (ERNN) for the T-F mask estimator\[1] is impremented using Chainer.
 Our paper can be found [here]() (in preparation).
-In our paper, VoiceBank-DEMAND dataset (available [here](http://dx.doi.org/10.7488/ds/1356)) is used\[1].
+In our paper, VoiceBank-DEMAND dataset \[2] (available [here](http://dx.doi.org/10.7488/ds/1356)) is used.

-### Reference
-D. Takeuchi, K. Yatabe, Y. Koizumi, Y. Oikawa, and N. Harada, “Real-time speech enhancement using equilibriated RNN,” in 2020 IEEE Int.
-Conf.
-Acoust.
-Speech Signal Process.
-(ICASSP), 2020.

 ### Dependencies
 We have tested these codes on follwoing environment: